HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 Because the values on the x- and y- axes must be paired, only certain combinations of parameters work.
 The track type (e.g. "fgap") must be the same for x- and y- axes.

-Note that the frame range specified in 3 is ignored; tracks from the range used in the post-processing step are used.

-Also note that the track initiation plot (circles, squares, and triangles) uses data from all frames in the range and does not depend on the x- and y- axis parameters.

 ---------------------------------------------------------------------------